WNBA investigation into domestic-abuse allegations against Storm All-Star Natasha Howard remains ongoing

 The team and league issued statements Saturday, saying they were aware of the allegations and were gathering information.
 Jacqueline Howard tweeted Sunday afternoon that the league had yet to respond to her.

-On Sunday, Natasha Howard played 24 minutes and had 14 points in Seattle’s 78-69 victory over the New York Liberty at Alaska Airlines Arena.
-Natasha Howard declined comment through the team Saturday and was not made available to the media after Sunday’s game.
+Sunday, Natasha Howard played 24 minutes and had 14 points in Seattle’s 78-69 victory over the New York Liberty at Alaska Airlines Arena.
+Natasha Howard declined comment through the team Saturday and was not made available to the media after the game Sunday.

-The Storm travel to Minneapolis for a game Wednesday against the Minnesota Lynx, then return home to face the Las Vegas Aces on Friday night at Alaska Airlines Arena.
+The Storm travels to Minneapolis for a game Wednesday against the Minnesota Lynx, then return home to face the Las Vegas Aces on Friday night at Alaska Airlines Arena.

-This is the second alleged domestic-violence incident this season in the WNBA.
-In late April, guard Riquna Williams was arrested after an incident in Florida last December when she allegedly assaulted her ex-partner.
+This is the second alleged domestic-violence incident this season involving a WNBA player.
+In late April, guard Riquna Williams of the Los Angeles Sparks was arrested after an incident in Florida last December when she allegedly assaulted her ex-partner.

 Williams, who faces two felony charges of burglary and aggravated assault, has not been suspended.
 The Sparks re-signed Williams in May, and she has played 15 minutes or more in all but three of their games this season.
 She led the Sparks with 23 points in a victory over Atlanta on Sunday.